 Similar to holistic massage but uses a unique prescribed blend of oils based on your physical and emotional requirements.
 Aromatherapy massage is delivered in such a way to optimise the absorption of the aromatherapy oil.

 Aromatherapy facials are also available.

 Massage that uses the heat of smooth volcanic rock to warm and heat the tissues to sooth and improve circulation.

-The pressure can be adapted to a firmer treatment if required.
+The pressure can be adapted to a firmer treatment if ia.
 This treatment is excellent for those with arthritic or circulatory issues.

 New to Total Therapy Studios, we're pleased to offer Foot Health services, which cover many of the most common issues that you may have with your feet.
 We're able to support with toe nail cutting, thickened nail reduction, hard skin and callus reduction, and help with cracked heels.